Pot industry players weigh benefits of cross-border travel after latest U.S. statement

 Another executive at a Canadian pot firm also intended to attend the conference and anticipates that U.S. border officials have “bigger fish to fry.”

-Still, there is an “unavoidable risk” for anyone travelling to the U.S. for business reasons, said David Wood, a lawyer with Borden, Ladner and Gervais, based in Calgary.
+Still, there is an “unavoidable risk” for anyone travelling to the U.S. for business reasons, said David Wood, a lawyer with Borden Ladner Gervais, based in Calgary.

 “Figure out how important your physical presence in the U.S. is and ask yourself whether that’s enough to justify the risk,” he said.

-Note: Note to readers: This is a corrected story.
-An earlier version referred to Borden, Ladner and Gervais.